Lambosaurus/hives-and-torches/systems/rolls.md

 # Criticals

 Any dice with a duplicate number are considered a critical.
 These include any [advantage](#advantage) dice.
 Notice how a few advantage die significantly increase your odds of achieving critical effects, and many advantage die may even guarantee a critical.
-Stacking advantage to improve the odds of critical is a core mechanic to this ruleset.
+Stacking advantage to improve the odds of criticals is a core mechanic to this ruleset.

 On a critical, the character may select an applicable critical hit effect.
 All characters have [pierce defence](#pierce-defence) as a critical effect option by default.
 Multiple critical effects may be selected for each pair of duplicates.
 Three of a kind count as two criticals, and so on.